 Lee is a Lecturer who started in the Department of Computer Science in September 2014.
 He holds a BSc in Games Development from the University of Chester and is currently completing a PhD exploring Mixed Reality Workflows for Level Design.
 Lee's research interests include virtual and augmented reality, serious games, game development tools and level design.
 His principal supervisor is Prof John.

-Tom Day is a doctoral student in the Department of Computer Science of the University of Chester.
+Tom Day is a research associate in the Department of Computer Science of the University of Chester, where he works on the VIRTUE project using VR for the cognitive rehabilitation of stroke patients.
 He holds a BSc in Computer Science, from Bangor University, where he worked as an intern in the Advanced Medical Imaging and Visualization Unit under the supervision of Professor John.
-His research interest revolve around the use of augmented and virtual reality in medical applications.
-His principal supervisor is Prof John.
+His PhD is from the University of Chester where his research interests revolve around the use of augmented and virtual reality in medical applications.

 Pete Butcher is a doctoral student in the Department of Computer Science of the University of Chester.
 He holds a BSc and and MSc in Computer Science, from Bangor University.
 His research interests are beyond-the-desktop information visualization and user experience in mobile and wearable devices.
 His principal supervisor is Dr Ritsos.